St John US Virgin Islands Travel Guide

 Always swim and snorkel with a buddy.
 Understand ocean currents and listen to local warnings.

-Familiarize yourself with emergency contacts before you leave home.
+Familiarize yourself with a list of emergency numbers prior to your departure home.
 Store them in multiple locations, not just on your phone.